Skip to content

 Code duplication across systems ~60-70% < 5%

-Time to add new agent 2-4 hours × 4 systems < 30 minutes (one TOML entry)
+Time to add new agent using a supported stream format 2-4 hours × 4 systems < 30 minutes (one complete TOML entry or programmatic registration)

 mypy strict compliance Partial 100% (zero errors)